NWChemEx/.github/docs/source/community/issues.rst

 Jira is a commercial software solution for tracking product development.
 At this point the NWChemEx project is not at a point where we would use Jira for anything beyond what Issues already provides.
+With the most recent changes and improvements in GitHub project boards, some of the Jira project management features are also available in a GitHub workflow.
 Thus it's not clear what the benefit would be.
 It's possible that with a more thorough review of Jira this opinion would change, but for now, the fact that Issues is free and well integrate with GitHub make us prefer Issues over Jira.